 As with most outdoor oriented trips, renting a vehicle provides the most flexibility.
 Budget rental cars of the compact variety get excellent gas mileage (and small cars are totally sufficient on New Zealand roads, which are in good condition).
 For two people or more the cost of renting a car can be comparable to public transportation.
 Renting a campervan is a popular option and saves money on accommodations.
 Check with local rental companies first for the best deals.

 New Zealand also has a number of popular bus options—some busses provide simply provide transportation and others organize a range of activities.
 Intercity and Naked Bus offer the cheapest bus transportation to most places of interest on both islands.
 There are also a number of hop-on/hop-off New Zealand bus tours—the popular Flying Kiwi is the original and caters to outdoor-minded travelers.
-Busses geared toward the younger backpacking crowd include the Stray Bus, Kiwi Experience, and Magic Bus.
+Busses geared toward the younger backpacking crowd include the Stray Bus and Kiwi Experience.
 For those looking for guided adventures in small groups, Haka Tours gets rave reviews.

 Most people opt to travel by road, but there is also a New Zealand train network and a number of domestic airports.
 The train runs across the South Island from Greymouth to Christchurch and up to Picton, and on the North Island from Wellington to Auckland.
 Air New Zealand services 20 domestic airports; flights are frequent and easy.